 NOBORIBETSU - LAKE TOYA - MT.
 SHOWA SHINZAN - HAKODATE (B)(D)

-We'll travel along picturesque Uchiura Bay and scenic Toya-ko, a large and attractive caldera lake in the Shikotsu-Toya National Park.
-This region features one of Japan's youngest and still active mountains - Mt.
+We'll travel along the scenic Uchiura Bay to Toya-ko, a large and attractive caldera lake located in the Shikotsu-Toya National Park.
+This region features one of Japan's youngest and still active volcanoes - Mt.
 Showa Shinzan.
 Located on the east flank of Mt.
-Usu, Showa-Shinzan was created as a result of hundreds of explosive eruptions and mudslides.
+Usu, Showa Shinzan was created as a result of hundreds of explosive eruptions and mudslides.
 Hissing steam still escapes through some of the fissures of this new mountain.
-Weather permitting, enjoy a ride on the Usu-zan Ropeway to the upper observation deck, offering a close-up view of the volcano's summit with panoramic views of Lake Toya and the neighboring Showa Shin-zan.
-We'll continue our drive around Uchiura Bay to spend the night at the seaport city of Hakodate, Hokkaido's third largest city located at the island's southern tip.
-En route, we'll make a stop to shop at Kombukan, a kelp shop offering a wide variety of kombu and kombu-related products.
-On arrival in Hakodate, we'll visit Fort Goryokaku, a massive, star-shaped, Western-style citadel, built for the defense of the city.
-After the fort lost its military importance, it was eventually turned into a public park.
+Weather permitting, enjoy a ride on the Usu-zan Ropeway to the observation deck to get a close-up view of the volcano's summit with panoramic views of Lake Toya and the neighboring Showa Shinzan.
+We'll continue our drive around Uchiura Bay to the seaport city of Hakodate, Hokkaido's third largest city located at the island's southern tip, to spend the night.
+En-route, we'll make a stop at Kombu-kan, a kelp shop offering a wide variety of kombu and kombu-related products.
+On arrival in Hakodate, we'll visit Fort Goryokaku, a massive star-shaped Western-style citadel, built originally for the defense of the city.
+After the fort lost its military importance, it was eventually transformed into a public park.
 Enjoy a bird's eye view of this star-shaped fortress and the city from the observation deck at Goryokaku Tower.
 Dinner will be provided for you this evening at the hotel.